-Media & Entertainment Companies That Sponsor H-1B Visas
+Media Companies That Sponsor H-1B Visas

 Media and entertainment companies sponsor H-1B visas primarily for software engineers, data scientists, product managers, and digital advertising technologists.
 Companies like Netflix, Disney, NBCUniversal, Warner Bros.
-Discovery, and Spotify have large technology teams that regularly file H-1B petitions.
+Discovery, and Spotify have large technology teams that regularly file H-1B visa petitions.
 If you're targeting media with a technical background, the streaming and digital advertising boom has created significant sponsorship demand.
 For detailed visa eligibility requirements, see the official USCIS guide.

-See All H-1B Media & Entertainment Jobs
+See All H-1B Media Jobs

 Overview